You Can't Afford Transportation to Your Doctor's Appointment.

 Train – Actual ticket cost

-The goal is least expensive, not most convenient.
+The goal is to find the least expensive option, not the most convenient.
 If you could take a $3 bus instead of a $20 taxi, the plan covers the bus.

-Fact #2: Members with transportation support (either NEMT or NMT) attend 80% of medical appointments, compared to 55% without support—directly translating to better health outcomes and reduced emergency care utilization.
+Fact #2: Members with transportation support (either NEMT or NMT) attend 80% of medical appointments, compared to 55% without support.
+This directly translates to better health outcomes and reduced emergency care utilization.

 How Help Is Hope Helps You Access NMT